officialjallen/RankingRestAPI/INSTALL.md

 7. Back in the "apache-tomcat-8.5.23" folder, enter webapps
 8. Paste the "CityRankApp.war"
 9. In the command line in "apache-tomcat-8.5.23/bin" run "./startup.sh"
-10. Tomcat should startup, and the service should be running on A [Link](http://localhost:8080)
+10. Tomcat should startup, and the service should be running on http://localhost:8080